Magic Johnson: Early life

 Earvin Johnson Jr. was born in Lansing, Michigan, to General Motors assembly worker Earvin Sr. and school janitor Christine.
 Johnson, who had six siblings and three half-siblings by his father's previous marriage, was influenced by his parents' strong work ethic.
 His mother spent many hours after work each night cleaning their home and preparing the next day's meals, while his father did janitorial work at a used car lot and collected garbage, all while never missing a day at General Motors.
 Johnson would often help his father on the garbage route, and he was teased by neighborhood children who called him "Garbage Man".
+His mother raised him in the Seventh-day Adventist Church.

 Johnson came to love basketball as a young man.
-His favorite basketball player was Bill Russell, whom he admired more for his many championships than his athletic ability.
+His favorite basketball player growing up was Bill Russell, whom he admired more for his many championships than his athletic ability.
 He also idolized players such as Earl Monroe and Marques Haynes, and practiced "all day".
 Johnson came from an athletic family.
-His father played high school basketball in his home state of Mississippi,and Johnson learned the finer points about the game from him.
+His father played high school basketball in his home state of Mississippi, and Johnson learned the finer points about the game from him.
 Johnson's mother, originally from North Carolina, had also played basketball as a child, and she grew up watching her brothers play the game.

 By the time he had reached the eighth grade, Johnson had begun to think about a future in basketball.
 He had become a dominant junior high player, once scoring 48 points in a game.
 Johnson looked forward to playing at Sexton High School, a school with a very successful basketball team and history that also happened to be only five blocks from his home.
 His plans underwent a dramatic change when he learned that he would be bused to the predominantly white Everett High School instead of going to Sexton, which was predominantly black.
-Johnson's sister Pearl and his brother Larry had bused to Everett the previous year and did not have a pleasant experience.
+Johnson's sister Pearl and brother Larry had bused to Everett the previous year and did not have a pleasant experience.
 There were incidents of racism, with rocks being thrown at buses carrying black students and white parents refusing to send their children to school.
 Larry was kicked off the basketball team after a confrontation during practice, prompting him to beg his brother not to play.
 Johnson did join the basketball team but became angry after several days when his new teammates ignored him during practice, not even passing the ball to him.
 He nearly got into a fight with another player before head coach George Fox intervened.
 Eventually, Johnson accepted his situation and the small group of black students looked to him as their leader.
 When recalling the events in his autobiography, My Life, he talked about how his time at Everett had changed him: